 June is PTSD Awareness Month, which makes this the best month to seek treatment for addiction and PTSD.
 It is crucial to be cautious about the treatment program you choose for PTSD in recovery.
 If someone is struggling to overcome alcohol or substance use disorders, they need the help of a professional with experience in treating a dual diagnosis.
 Rehab can help teach more about these treatment options and other addiction recovery plans.
-During this unique month, Bayview Recovery Center is proud to provide treatment for this problematic condition.
+During this unique month, Bayview Recovery is proud to provide treatment for this problematic condition.
 To learn more about our PTSD treatment program, please contact Bayview Recovery today at 855.478.3650.

 How Does PTSD Develop?